 As an open source system, you only have to pay for web hosting with WordPress and WooCommerce.
+Nexcess can provide managed hosting for WordPress and WooCommerce to make things easier.
 In addition to lower operating costs, WooCommerce and WordPress also offer great flexibility and customization.
 WooCommerce offers the largest collection of plugins for nearly limitless customization options.

 How to Build an Online Store with WordPress

 Adding an online store to your website requires installing an ecommerce platform.
 For this guide, we’ll review the steps for setting up WooCommerce, the most popular and powerful online store plugin for WordPress.